French Press: How to Brew? A Recipe for Deep-Flavored Coffee

 Why does French Press taste so "full"?

-In pour-over methods (like V60), the paper filter holds back most of the coffee oils.
-In a French Press, we use a metal mesh screen that lets these particles pass straight into your cup.
+In pour-over methods (like the V60), a paper filter traps most of the coffee oils.
+In a French Press, we use a metal mesh filter that lets these particles pass straight into your cup.

-These oils are responsible for the so-called body – the sensation of thickness, "butteriness," and smoothness of the brew.
-If you like coffee to have weight and remind you of hot chocolate, the French Press is your best friend.
+These oils are responsible for the so-called body – the sensation of density, "butteriness," and smoothness of the brew.
+If you like your coffee to have weight and remind you of hot chocolate, the French Press is your best friend.

 Instructions: The Patient Method (Better Taste)

 Rinse the vessel with hot water to maintain a stable temperature.
-Add the coarsely ground coffee (freshly ground is key!).
+Add the coarsely ground coffee (fresh grind is essential!).

 2. Pouring (0:00)

 Pour in all the measured water (approx. 95°C / 203°F).
-Make sure all the coffee is saturated.
-Place the lid with the plunger on top to trap the heat, but do not press it down yet.
+Ensure all the coffee is saturated.
+Place the lid with the plunger on top to trap heat, but do not press it yet.

 3. Breaking the "crust" (4:00)

 After 4 minutes, a crust of coffee grounds will form on top.
 Remove the lid and gently stir the surface with a spoon.
 Most of the coffee will sink to the bottom.
-If a light foam remains on top, you can scoop it out and discard it – this will improve the clarity of the final brew.
+If any light foam or floating bits remain on top, scoop them out with two spoons and discard them – this will drastically improve the clarity of the flavor.

 5. Serving

-Lower the mesh screen just below the surface of the liquid (do not press it all the way to the bottom to avoid disturbing the sediment!).
-Pour the brew into cups.
-Important: do not leave coffee in the French Press, as it will continue to brew, becoming bitter and astringent.
+Lower the mesh filter so that it only touches the surface of the liquid (do not press it to the bottom!).
+Gently pour the brew into cups, stopping when the liquid starts to become cloudy.
+Important: do not leave leftover coffee in the French Press, as it will become bitter and astringent over time.

 Which coffee to choose?